computational-genomics-lab/ProkAssembler/README.md

 **'MultiHighcon assembly'** pipeline for reads with high contamination and heterogeneity (multi-strain and contamination >7%)

 ‘Pure assembly’, ‘Lowcon assembly’, ‘Highcon assembly’, ‘MultiHighcon assembly’ are four different genome assembly pipelines developed by our group using Snakemake program.
 Each pipeline is standardized for a specific read category.
-Read categorization can be performed using 'ConCheck' pipeline which reports contamination for individual reads.
-Depending on the contamination level, a particular assembly pipeline is recommended for producing a high quality genome assembly.
+Read categorization can be performed using 'Master_pipeline' which detects contamination and heterogeneity for individual readset.
+Depending on the contamination and heterogeneity value, it will automatically execute a particular downstream assembly pipeline for producing a high quality genome assembly.

 Detailed description of the pipelines: